MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/with-exchange-online.md

      Get-AzureADSubscribedSku
      Set-AzureADUserLicense -UserPrincipalName 'PROJECT01@contoso.com' -AddLicenses $strLicense
      ``` -->

+### Enable the user account with Skype for Business Server

 > [!NOTE]
-> If you are configuring Teams Rooms to only natively join Microsoft Teams meetings, you should not proceed with the following steps.
-The following is only required if you will also be enabling support for Skype for Business.
+> If you're setting up Teams Rooms to only join Microsoft Teams meetings, you don't need to do the following steps.
+The following steps are only required if you want to enable support for Skype for Business.
->
-### Enable the user account with Skype for Business Server

 1. Create a remote Windows PowerShell session from a PC as follows: